 Need something to do after school?
 Join Western Downs Libraries’ #STEAMSquad!

-Due the the large quantity of applications, and our new programs this year, you can now choose to attend either Tuesdays or Thursdays.
+Due the the large quantity of applications, and our new programs this year, you can now choose to attend on two different days!

 #STEAMSquad runs every week during term-time, this program is FREE and suitable for children ages 7+.

 #STEAMSquad explores science, technology, engineering, arts, and mathematics through hands-on, FUN activities!